salt-formulas/salt-formula-linux/README.rst

 Linux with hosts

-Parameter purge_hosts will enforce whole /etc/hosts file, removing entries that are not defined in model except defaults for both IPv4 and IPv6 localhost and hostname + fqdn.
+Parameter ``purge_hosts`` will enforce whole ``/etc/hosts file``, removing entries that are not defined in model except defaults for both IPv4 and IPv6 localhost and hostname as well as FQDN.

-It's good to use this option if you want to ensure /etc/hosts is always in a clean state however it's not enabled by default for safety.
+We recommend using this option to verify that ``/etc/hosts`` is always in a clean state.
+However it is not enabled by default for security reasons.

 .. code-block:: yaml